0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 ![Issues](Issues.jpg)

-we go ahead and click the link on the configuration file and see **3 different hashes**:
+we go ahead and click the attachment link and see **3 different hashes**:

 ![Config](Config.jpg)